Queen of Tanganyika: Royal style and titles

-Cultural role and public understanding
+Public perception

 The Round Table: The Commonwealth Journal of International Affairs wrote:

 Abolition

 The Tanganyikan monarchy was abolished on 9 December 1962, and Tanganyika became a republic within the Commonwealth with the president of Tanganyika as head of state.

 The Queen sent a message to the new President Julius Nyerere, in which she said:

 Tanganyika merged with Zanzibar in 1964 after the Zanzibar Revolution to form Tanzania.
 Queen Elizabeth visited Tanzania on 19–22 July 1979, visiting Arusha, Dar es Salaam, Zanzibar, and Kilimanjaro.